Back to blog

 Beyond Kimchi: Expanding Your Fermented Horizons

-• Miso: A fermented soybean paste that makes a wonderful, soothing soup.
+• Miso: Fermented soybean paste for soothing soup.

-No matter which fermented foods you choose, the same rules apply: start slow, watch for occasional bloating, and support your system with Papaya Chewables or enzymes to ensure smooth sailing.
+No matter the source, start slow and support your system with Papaya Chewables or enzymes for smooth sailing.

 Conclusion

-Determining how much kimchi should I eat per day for probiotics doesn't have to be a guessing game.
-By aiming for one to two servings (about a half-cup to a cup total) and introducing it gradually, you can harness the power of fermentation to support your digestive health.
-Remember that kimchi is a teammate, not a solo player.
-It works best when paired with a healthy lifestyle and the right supplemental support.
+Determining how much kimchi you should eat doesn't have to be a guessing game.
+By aiming for one to two servings and introducing it gradually, you can support your digestive health effectively.
+Kimchi is a teammate that works best when paired with a healthy lifestyle and the right supplemental support.

 FAQ